 Narrator Stories: Recent Community Members

-Paula Antonakos: Paula Antonakos-Boswell is an extremely active member of the Greek community in Kingston – from being a Sunday School and a former Greek School teacher to being heavily involved in the church council.
+Paula Antonakos-Boswell: Paula Antonakos-Boswell is an extremely active member of the Greek community in Kingston – from being a Sunday School and a former Greek School teacher to being heavily involved in the church council.
 Paula is also the Community Lead of the Kingston Greek History Project.
-Paula’s parents, Angelo and Bessie, immigrated to Canada in the 1960s, opening a successful restaurant in the Prescott area.
+Paula’s parents, Angelo and Bessie, immigrated to Canada in the 1960s, opening up successful businesses in Eastern Ontario.
 Paula moved to Kingston for University in the 1980s, and quickly encountered Kingston’s Greek community.
 In her interview, she speaks about growing up Greek, about her involvement in the Greek community, about marrying someone who wasn’t Greek, and much more.
 She lives in Kingston with her husband, Rick Boswell, and her two daughters, Angeline and Alexandra.

-Olga Xenodoxidou: After completing her Master’s degree and after teaching in Thessaloniki, Olga moved to the United States to pursue further education.
+Olga Xenodochidou: After completing her undergraduate degree and teaching for some years in Thessaloniki, Olga moved to the United States to pursue further education.
 Once there, she completed her Master’s degree and she also met her husband, Aris (Aristides Docoslis) who had just finished his PhD.
 In 2002 Aris received a job offer at Queen’s University as a professor and he moved to Kingston.
-In the summer of 2004 after they got married, Olga moved to Kingston together.
-Olga describes her difficulties leaving her family to move to Canada permanently, and her difficulties adjusting to life in Kingston.
+In the summer of 2004 after they got married, Olga moved to Kingston, as well.
+Olga describes her difficulties leaving her family to move to Canada permanently and her difficulties adjusting to life in Kingston.
 She started working at Queen’s as an event coordinator for the Chemical Engineering Department.
-Olga also served as a Greek School teacher in the Greek community in Kingston for 7 years.
-As Olga describes, (translated) “it happened once a week, every Saturday from 9-3.
+Olga also served as a Greek School teacher in the Greek community of Kingston for 7 years, between 2006 and 2013.
+Greek school occurred once a week, every Saturday from 9am-3pm.
 It was fantastic.
 She better organized the school, initiated traditional Greek dance lessons and introduced more Greek culture and language to students.
-She found that she had introduced many things to the children she taught, like Greek history, mythology, geography, and more, in addition to learning the language.
+She introduced many things to the children she taught, like Greek history, mythology, geography, and more, in addition to learning the language.
 Olga also taught the total of ten Greek dances that her students learned perfectly and showcased in many occasions like during holiday performances and other big celebrations.
-In her interview, Olga also describes the birth of her son, George, and her passion for preserving the Greek language and culture for her son.
+In her interview Olga also describes the birth of her son, George and her passion for preserving the Greek language and culture for her son.
 Today, she works at Queen’s as an English instructor for engineering students.